 Just like that, an income on the road is born.

 There are many different types of writing gigs available and writing broker websites to help you land a paying writing gig.

 Photography – Make Money Living In A Skoolie

 As silly as it may sound, you can make a good bit of money by taking pictures with your cell phone.
 Sure, the resolution and zoom are nothing compared to a professional-grade DSLR camera, but it is a start.

 Save up some money from your sales and upgrade to a good camera that will allow you to take professional pictures.
 If you’re already traveling around the country, capture it with photos.

 People and even businesses will pay good money for original photos.

 You aren’t confined to selling your talents and craft to others within the skoolie community either.
 With the proper approach to social media and an optimized website, you can sell your product to anyone in the world.

-Work gigs are a great way to make some money whether it is a side hussle or a primary funds gig.
+Work gigs are a great way to make money living in a skoolie whether it is a side hustle or a primary funds gig.